Skip to content

 uv add "django>=4.2,<5.0"

-3. Configure Testing with pytest
+3. Configure testing with pytest

-# Add pytest as development dependency
+Add pytest as a dev dependency:

-Create tests/ directory:
+Create the test directory:

 mkdir tests